 Production Teams.
-We have three publications in this class, two in print (The Writing Life and the English Department Newsletter) and one digital (ENGL129.COM).
+We have two print publications in this class (The Writing Life and the English Department Newsletter).
 You will chose a production position on two of these publications.
 These production teams are your opportunity to learn how a publication develops within professional collaborative teams AND are a good line to put on your resumes.
+You will be graded as to how well you complete your duties.

 Note: Though I have set aside time in class for some production activities and meetings, some of these activities will need to be conducted outside of class time.
-Please plan your semester accordingly.